Improve your international chances with market research

 Use a SWOT analysis to map out your business and the export market.
 In this analysis, you put your company’s strengths and weaknesses alongside opportunities and threats in the international market.
 This allows you to see at a glance where opportunities lie for your business, and what needs extra attention.

 If you have a sales order from a foreign customer only a few times each year, market research and an export plan will be of no additional value.
+They are useful if exporting is an integral part of your business.

 Select markets with opportunities